 Angola’s Membership in International Organizations

 Angola and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-Angola also is an observer to the Organization of American States.
+Angola is an organizing member of the Partnership for Atlantic Cooperation, and is also an observer to the Organization of American States.

 Angola maintains an embassy in the United States at 2100-2108 16th St., NW, Washington, DC 20009 (tel.
 202-785-1156).